MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

 WHERE mz_now() <= event_ts + INTERVAL '5min'
 ```

-Consider this diagram that shows an record `E` falling out of the result set as time moves forward:
+Consider this diagram that shows a record `E` falling out of the result set as time moves forward:

 ![temporal filter diagram](/images/temporal-filter.jpg)